mcordell/grape_token_auth/README.md

 end
 ```

-would authenticate against the `:user` scope when trying to GET the `/` route.
+will authenticate against the `:user` scope when trying to GET the `/` route.

 ### Enforcing authentication on all endpoints

-Alternatively, if you want to protect all of the endpoints in a API file, place
+Alternatively, if you want to protect all of the endpoints in an API, place
-the authentication call in a before filter, like so:
+the authentication call in a `before_filter`, like so:

 ```ruby
 class TestApp < Grape::API